pangeacyber/pangea-javascript/packages/react-mui-audit-log-viewer/README.md

 - schema (optional): An object representing the audit schema.
 With Audit Service custom schema support, you can change the expected Audit schema.
 This will control what fields are rendered.
 - schemaOptions (optional): An object representing options for mutating the audit schema the component uses.
   - hiddenFields (optional): A list of field ids to hide/remove from the schema before it is rendered.
 Will completely hide the field from the table, visibility options, and filtering
+- fpeOptions (optional): An object representing options for highlighting and retrieving format preserving encryption (FPE) context for each audit log.
+An audit event only has FPE context if FPE redaction was used on the log, from a Pangea Redact service integration
+  - highlightRedaction (optional): A boolean for controlling whether we highlight values in the log which were redacted with FPE

 For a deeper dive into the Prop interface check the source code [here](https://github.com/pangeacyber/pangea-javascript/blob/main/packages/react-mui-audit-log-viewer/src/AuditLogViewer.tsx)